EU antitrust chief rejects U.S. criticism of Apple, Starbucks tax cases

-BRUSSELS (Reuters) - Europe’s antitrust chief signalled on Monday her determination to go after Apple, Starbucks and McDonald’s over their tax deals in the bloc, dismissing U.S. criticism of her crackdown on the companies.
+BRUSSELS, Feb 1 (Reuters) - Europe’s antitrust chief signalled on Monday her determination to go after Apple , Starbucks and McDonald’s over their sweetheart tax deals in the bloc, dismissing U.S. criticism of her crackdown on the companies.

 European Competition Commissioner Margrethe Vestager’s comments come three days after senior U.S. Treasury official Robert Stack met her team in the latest lobbying effort against her clampdown on tax deals involving U.S. as well as EU companies.